CoNarrative/glujs-guide-built/view-the-basics.md

 ##View: the basics

-The view is the final piece of the puzzline in creating rich, reactive applications.
+The view is the final piece of the puzzle of creating rich, reactive applications.

 For the most part, the point of GluJS is that it lets the underlying view provider - for now ExtJS - really shine.
 GluJS takes care of the high-friction parts - the specification and management of the behavior and enterprise glue - so that your ExtJS can be as straightforward and as uncomplicated as possible.
 That's good, because even straightforward ExtJS view definitions can take time to master.